It’s increasingly popular for ethically made bags and shoes. But what the heck IS vegan leather?

 Some manufacturers, including Valentino and the entire Gucci Group (now known as Kering) are very much aware of the issues surrounding leather production, and have now vowed to use only vegetable dyes, natural tanning processes, and slaughter only cattle raised on old farmland, as opposed to newly razed rain forests.
 (Valentino and Kering are also phasing out harmful PVC from their fashion goods–unlike the allegedly ‘eco friendly’ designer, Vivienne Westwood, who continues to use it in some of her bags and shoes.)

-Ultimately, even the most adamant vegans need to consider this fact: the pollution caused by ‘vegan leathers’ seems to hurt all other animals, including humans, in the long run.
+Ultimately, even the most adamant vegans need to consider this fact: the pollution caused by most ‘vegan leathers’ seems to hurt all other animals, including humans, in the long run.
 It’s a sad fact, but there’s a happy possible future, since an increasing number of companies are creating innovative new plant-based materials that will save the animals – and the environment.

 Sources used for this article:

 Images: 1 & 4 Stella McCartney 2&3 Vivienne Westwood for Melissa